covid19-data/covid19-data/README.md

 ## Data sources

+- WHO
+  - Processed by Our World in Data: https://ourworldindata.org/coronavirus-source-data
 - [COVID-19 daily report by JHU](https://github.com/CSSEGISandData/COVID-19): Note that this data source has many consistency issues regarding country names and aggregation of US data.
   - Tableau: Tableau cleans the JHU CSSE dataset and provides a tidy-formatted dataset.
 However, as of now, it does not address the data consistency issues in the raw dataset.
 - [Worldbank country population data and country metadata](https://data.worldbank.org/indicator/SP.POP.TOTL)

 # Outputs